TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	!!!Note
 		The public DNS/IP of the instance is available on the **EC2 dashboard** > **Instances** page.
 Select your EC2 instance and search for it in the lower part of the page.

-12. Download the required TIBCO ComputeDB distribution into the EC2 instance(s).
-You can find the latest Enterprise edition release [here](https://edelivery.tibco.com/storefront/eval/tibco-computedb-enterprise-edition/prod12074.html).

-    !!!Note
-    	When TIBCO ComputeDB AMI is made available on AWS in the future, it will have the distribution pre-installed.
-In that case, you can jump directly to [step 15](#15step).

-13. Download and unzip `TIB_compute_<version>_linux.zip`, untar the tar.gz file in it and rename it to **/opt/snappydata**.

-		unzip TIB_compute_<version>_linux.zip
-		tar -xvf TIB_compute_<version>_linux.tar.gz
-		sudo mv TIB_compute_<version>_linux-bin /opt/snappydata
-		chown -R ec2-user:ec2-user /opt/snappydata

-14. Ensure that Java 8 is installed and set as default.
-For Amazon Linux 2018.03, you may need to uninstall Java 7 first.
-Following commands update OpenJDK to 8:

-		sudo yum -y -q remove  jre-1.7.0-openjdk
-		sudo yum -y -q install java-1.8.0-openjdk-devel
-		java -version  # Ensure it prints correct Java version

-    Repeat above three steps for all the instances launched.
+12. The ComputeDB is already installed at **/opt/snappydata** in the launched EC2 instance(s).
+It also has Java 8 installed.

-15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following
+13. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following

 	*	Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances
 	*	Provide EC2 instance information in TIBCO ComputeDB's conf files.

-    You can skip these two steps for a TIBCO ComputeDB cluster on a single EC2 instance.
+    You can skip to the next step for a TIBCO ComputeDB cluster on a single EC2 instance.

-    To provide EC2 instance information in TIBCO ComputeDB's conf files, at a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.
+    After setting up the passwordless ssh access, provide EC2 instance information in TIBCO ComputeDB's conf files.
+At a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

     Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
 Here the locator and lead processes are configured to run on the same EC2 instance.